staplesinLA/denoising_DIHARD18/README.md

 convert the audio format in advance.

-Additionally, this package also integrates a VAD module based on ‘py-webrtcvad’ which provides a python interface to the WebRTC Voice Activity Detector (VAD).
+Additionally, this package also integrates a VAD module based on ``py-webrtcvad`` which provides a python interface to the WebRTC Voice Activity Detector (VAD).
 The default parameters are tuned on the development set of DIHARD18.